 - Areas of faculty specialization in sociocultural anthropology include economic anthropology and development, gender and sexuality, linguistic and semiotic anthropology, medical anthropology, religion and ritual, global and transnational processes, urban anthropology, political ecology, colonialism and postcoloniality, citizenship and the state, anthropology of finance, psychological anthropology, personhood and experience, and inequalities and social justice.

-- Geographic areas of faculty research include Latin America, North America, Africa, South Asia, East Asia, and Oceania.
+- Geographic areas of faculty research include Latin America, North America, Africa, South Asia, the Middle East, East Asia and Oceania.

 - Interdisciplinary course work and study with faculty in other departments enable our students to pursue cross-disciplinary interests, language training, and focused regional studies.